top of page

 HYMENOPTERA > APOCRITA | Parasitica > Ichneumonidae > Ichneumoninae > Ichneumonini

-One of the featured species on the NHM identification guide to British ichneumonids.
-Described as another of the medium to large (13-18mm) black and yellow species where the female is distinctive, but the male is not.
+Ichneumon stramentor is described in the NHM guide as another of the medium to large (13-18mm) black and yellow species where the female is distinctive, but the male is not.

 The female has entirely yellow abdomen segments S2 and S3 with a yellow spot at the tip, and a clear yellow stripe on the hind tibia, which should separate them from other superficially similar species that have different colour combinations.
 Antennae are black with a white band.
 The males, identifiable by their entirely black antennae, have a more slender abdomen with the same yellow banding as the female, but without the distinctive yellow tip, which makes them very similar to other males of the Ichneumon genus.

-The species has recently been named the Yellow-tipped Darwin Wasp (see Ichneumon sarcitorius for further detail).
+The species has recently been named the Yellow-tipped Darwin Wasp.

 Martin Down NNR, Hampshire | Aug.21